 The ROAS trap

 Return on ad spend is the metric every client asks about first.
-And it makes sense — it's intuitive.
-You put $1 in, you want $4 out.
+And fair enough — it's intuitive.
+You put $1 in and you want $4 back.
 Simple.
 But ROAS as a primary optimization metric has a dangerous blind spot: it only measures the last touch.

 The full-funnel framework